 Not to state the obvious, but sperm is, by design, a force of nature made to be resilient and persistent.
 But, when it comes to the sperm's longevity in a condom, some external factors are at play that can affect its life span.

-The good news if you’re avoiding pregnancy is that ejaculation can survive for only a few hours once ejaculated into a condom.
+The good news if you’re avoiding pregnancy is that the ejaculated sperm can survive for only a few hours once ejaculated into a condom.
 So if you use condoms correctly and consistently every time you have sex, it's likely that the sperm won't be able to survive long enough to fertilise an egg.

 However, suppose accidents happen because you haven't used your condom correctly.
-In that case, sperm can remain viable in a woman's genital tract for 3–5 days, so if you're trying to avoid pregnancy, you must pay attention to what you're doing during application and removal of your condom.
+In that case, sperm can remain viable in a woman's genital tract for up to 7 days (source).
+So, if you're trying to avoid pregnancy, you must pay attention to what you're doing during application and removal of your condom.

 Table of Contents: